-2) What percentage of the state credit should the County pay?
+- 2) What percentage of the state credit should the County pay?
 Bill 5-10 as introduced would set the County supplement at 50% of the state credit allowed for each qualifying biotechnology firm located in the County.
 In considering the extent to which the County supplement is an incentive to invest, rather than only a bonus for investing, the relative percentage should be evaluated.
 Would a lower percentage have a similar effect?
 We can't really know, but one option is to start lower and see if any measurable gain in investment in County firms results, compared to pre-supplement investment patterns.
 Council staff recommendation: set the initial percentage at 25%, subject to annual review in the operating budget.

-3) Can the County afford this program?
+Committee recommendation: keep the percentage at 50%, subject to appropriation (see below). - 3) Can the County afford this program?
 How can the cost of this supplement be controlled?
 As Councilmember Andrews asked at the hearing, in a very stringent fiscal environment where will the funds for this credit come from?
-As the fiscal impact statement on $\mathbb{O}12$ -13 notes, the County's expenditure - initially projected at \$2 million/year -- will depend on how much the state appropriates for the underlying credit and how many County firms receive the state credit.
+As the fiscal impact statement on ©12-13 notes, the County's expenditure initially projected at \$2 million/year -- will depend on how much the state appropriates for the underlying credit and how many County firms receive the state credit.